QKAN-LSTM: Quantum-inspired Kolmogorov-Arnold Long Short-term Memory: Acknowledgment

 \section{Acknowledgment}

 Y.C.
 Hsu, J.-C. Jiang, C.-H. Lin and K.C.
 Peng thank the National Center for High-Performance Computing (NCHC), National Institutes of Applied Research (NIAR), Taiwan, for providing computational and storage resources supported by National Science and Technology Council (NSTC), Taiwan, under Grants No. NSTC 114-2119-M-007-013.
-H.-S. Goan acknowledges support from the NSTC, Taiwan, under Grants No. NSTC 113-2112-M-002-022-MY3, No. NSTC 113-2119-M-002-021, No. 114-2119-M-002-018, No. NSTC 114-2119-M-002-017-MY3, from the US Air Force Office of Scientific Research under Award Number FA2386-23-1-4052 and from the National Taiwan University under Grants No. NTU-CC-114L8950, No. NTU-CC114L895004 and No. NTU-CC-114L8517.
-H.-S. Goan is also grateful for the support of the “Center for Advanced Computing and Imaging in Biomedicine (NTU-114L900702)” through the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE), Taiwan, the support of Taiwan Semiconductor Research Institute (TSRI) through the Joint Developed Project (JDP) and the support from the Physics Division, National Center for Theoretical Sciences, Taiwan. \fi
+H.-S. Goan acknowledges support from the NSTC, Taiwan, under Grants No. NSTC 113-2112-M-002-022-MY3, No. NSTC 113-2119-M-002-021, No. NSTC 114-2119-M-002-018, No. NSTC 114-2119-M-002-017-MY3, and from the National Taiwan University under Grants No. NTU-CC-115L8937, No. NTU-CC115L893704 and No. NTU-CC-115L8512.
+H.-S. Goan is also grateful for the support of the “Center for Advanced Computing and Imaging in Biomedicine (NTU-115L900702)” through the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE), Taiwan, the support of Taiwan Semiconductor Research Institute (TSRI) through the Joint Developed Project (JDP) and the support from the Physics Division, National Center for Theoretical Sciences, Taiwan. \fi